if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-It is possible to automatically grab an Interactable Object to a specific controller by applying the Object Auto Grab script to the controller that the object should be grabbed by default.
+Attempt to automatically grab a specified Interactable Object.

+**Required Components:**
+ * `VRTK_InteractTouch` - The touch component to determine when a valid touch has taken place to denote a use interaction can occur.
+This must be applied on the same GameObject as this script if one is not provided via the `Interact Touch` parameter.
+ * `VRTK_InteractGrab` - The grab component to determine when a valid grab has taken place.
+This must be applied on the same GameObject as this script if one is not provided via the `Interact Grab` parameter.

+**Script Usage:**
+ * Place the `VRTK_ObjectAutoGrab` script on either:
+   * The GameObject that contains the Interact Touch and Interact Grab scripts.
+   * Any other scene GameObject and provide a valid `VRTK_InteractTOuch` component to the `Interact Touch` parameter and a valid `VRTK_InteractGrab` component to the `Interact Grab` parameter of this script.
+* Assign the Interactable Object to auto grab to the `Object To Grab` parameter on this script.
+* If this Interactable Object is a prefab then the `Object Is Prefab` parameter on this script must be checked.

 ### Inspector Parameters

- * **Object To Grab:** A game object (either within the scene or a prefab) that will be grabbed by the controller on game start.
+ * **Object To Grab:** The Interactable Object that will be grabbed by the Interact Grab.
  * **Object Is Prefab:** If the `Object To Grab` is a prefab then this needs to be checked, if the `Object To Grab` already exists in the scene then this needs to be unchecked.
- * **Clone Grabbed Object:** If this is checked then the Object To Grab will be cloned into a new object and attached to the controller leaving the existing object in the scene.
-This is required if the same object is to be grabbed to both controllers as a single object cannot be grabbed by different controllers at the same time.
-It is also required to clone a grabbed object if it is a prefab as it needs to exist within the scene to be grabbed.
+ * **Clone Grabbed Object:** If this is checked then the `Object To Grab` will be cloned into a new Interactable Object and grabbed by the Interact Grab leaving the existing Interactable Object in the scene.
+This is required if the same Interactable Object is to be grabbed to multiple instances of Interact Grab.
+It is also required to clone a grabbed Interactable Object if it is a prefab as it needs to exist within the scene to be grabbed.
- * **Always Clone On Enable:** If `Clone Grabbed Object` is checked and this is checked, then whenever this script is disabled and re-enabled, it will always create a new clone of the object to grab.
-If this is false then the original cloned object will attempt to be grabbed again.
+ * **Always Clone On Enable:** If `Clone Grabbed Object` is checked and this is checked, then whenever this script is disabled and re-enabled, it will always create a new clone of the Interactable Object to grab.
+If this is unchecked then the original cloned Interactable Object will attempt to be grabbed again.
 If the original cloned object no longer exists then a new clone will be created.
  * **Interact Touch:** The Interact Touch to listen for touches on.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
  * **Interact Grab:** The Interact Grab to listen for grab actions on.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.